Nittedal

-Nittedal is a municipality and city in Akershus in Viken county, Norway.
+Nittedal is a municipality and city in Akershus county, Norway.
 It is part of the traditional region of Romerike.
 The administrative centre of the municipality is the village of Rotnes.

 The parish of Nitedal was established as a municipality on 1 January 1838 (see formannskapsdistrikt).

 Name

 The name (Old Norse: Nitjudalr) is an old district name.
 The first element is the genitive case of the river name Nitja (now Nitelva) and the last element is dalr which means "valley" or "dale".
 The meaning of the river name is unknown.
 Prior to 1918, the name was written "Nittedalen".

 Coat-of-arms

 The coat-of-arms is from modern times.
 They were granted on 23 January 1987.
 The arms show the two silver lines running in a bend sinister direction on a green background.
 They represent the main transportation lines that run through the municipality from Oslo to other parts of the country: the main highway and the railroad, they also can represent skiing tracks, an old winter transportation method.
 At the same time the two lines symbolize matches, as one of Norway's oldest match factories was founded in Nittedal.
 The lines also symbolize tree logs, as forestry is of great importance for the local economy.